This post contains affiliate links

 Back to my lovely new rug…

-I love having rugs in a room- they define spaces and bring in interesting colors/patterns/textures.
+I love having rugs in a room- they define spaces and bring in interesting colors/patterns/textures and there are a ton of different styles to choose from.
+I looked around for a while and even came across something like this Rug design guide, how to choose a contemporary rug guide.
+It was interesting to read.
 What I especially love about this rug from Lorena Canal is the fact that it is WASHABLE…washing machine washable as a matter of fact!
 As a mom to preschool boys I make sure everything in our home is washable: markers, paints, clothing, and even our floor rug (and yes-I’ve already had to throw it in the washing machine once since we’ve owned it!)

 We love cuddling on our rug, and it makes me giddy knowing it is clean (and easily washable).
 Winning!
 Also Lorena Canal Rugs are high quality- they’re made in India and designed in Spain using all natural dyes and materials (no VOCs like most carpeting and rugs).
 Proceeds from Lorena Canal rugs are also used to support the Sakula project, which provides schooling for children in India.
 I feel good knowing that purchasing this rug for my homeschool room will support kids going to school in another place of the world!